azrang/Switch-Mode-Power-Supply/Testing Materials/SMPS Testing Results.md

  	 - Large ripple needs to be addressed, possibly snubbers, smaller caps etc.
 10. Added additional capacitors to reduce the rippling on the buck converter.
 	 - The final cap values on the buck circuit are: 10pF, 10uF, and 47uF.
-  	 - This is what the final output looks like for the buck converter circuit @ 35kHz and 50% duty cycle.
+  	 - This is what the final output looks like for the buck converter circuit @ 35kHz and 50% duty cycle (green is buck converter, yellow is flyout transformer).
 ![04-25_test8_buck_new_caps_zoomed_out](Images/04-25_test8_buck_new_caps_zoomed_out.png)